A quantum analogue of convex optimization: Preliminaries

-It is important to us that each Schr\"odinger operator in which we are interested has a purely discrete spectrum.
-Eigenfunctions of an operator with a purely discrete spectrum form a complete basis set of the Hilbert space.
-Furthermore, an eigenfunction of a Schr\"odinger operator is smooth as a function.
+It is important to us that each $h \in S_\rn \cup S^D_\Omega \cup S_\tn$ has a purely discrete spectrum (Lemma~\ref{lem:completeness_of_eigenvecs}) since the eigenfunctions of an operator with a purely discrete spectrum form a complete basis set of the Hilbert space (Lemma~\ref{lem:completeness}).
+Furthermore, an eigenfunction of a Schr\"odinger operator is smooth as a function (Lemma~\ref{lem:smoothness_of_eigenvecs}).

 \begin{lemma}[Theorem 3.10 of~\cite{Krejcirik23}] Let $A$ be a self-adjoint operator with a purely discrete spectrum on the Hilbert space $\mathcal H$.
 Then, the eigenvectors of $A$ form an orthonormal basis in $\mathcal H$. \end{lemma}